Nanjing Massacre: Verdict

-Sentence
+Sentences

 On November 12, 1948, Matsui and Hirota, along with five other convicted Class-A war criminals, were sentenced to death by hanging.
 Eighteen others received lesser sentences.
 The death sentence imposed on Hirota, a six-to-five decision by the eleven judges, shocked the general public and prompted a petition on his behalf, which soon gathered over 300,000 signatures but did not succeed in commuting the Minister's sentence.
-All of them were hanged on 23 December 1948.
+All of them were hanged on December 23, 1948.

 Other trials

 Hisao Tani, a lieutenant general for the 6th Division of the Imperial Japanese Army, was tried by the Nanjing War Crimes Tribunal in China.
-He was found guilty of war crimes, sentenced to death, and executed by shooting on 26 April 1947.
+He was found guilty of war crimes, sentenced to death, and executed by shooting on April 26, 1947.
 However, according to historian Tokushi Kasahara, the evidence used to convict Hisao Tani was not convincing.
 Kasahara said that if there was a full investigation of the massacre, many other high ranking authorities, which include higher level commanders, army leaders and emperor Hirohito, could have been implicated.

 In 1947, Toshiaki Mukai and Tsuyoshi Noda, the two officers responsible for the contest to kill 100 people, were both arrested and extradited to China.
 They were also tried by the Nanjing War Crimes Tribunal.
 On trial with them was Gunkichi Tanaka, a captain from the 6th Division who personally killed over 300 Chinese POWs and civilians with his sword during the massacre.
 All three men were found guilty of war crimes and sentenced to death.
-They were executed by shooting together on 28 January 1948.
+They were executed by shooting together on January 28, 1948.

-Moritake Tanabe, the Chief of Staff of the Japanese 10th Army at the time of the massacre, was tried for unrelated for war crimes in the Dutch East Indies.
+Moritake Tanabe, the Chief of Staff of the Japanese 10th Army at the time of the massacre, was tried for unrelated war crimes in the Dutch East Indies.
 He was sentenced to death and executed in 1949.